 Research and knowledge exchange

-I am currently working on a co-editing book looking at Transport in British Fiction from the Second World War to the present day.
+I have had a monograph book D.H.
+Lawrence, Transport and Cultural Transition: 'A great sense of journeying' publihsed with Palgrave (2017) and am currently working on a chapter about Dorothy Richardson and working on a co-editing sequel book to my Transport in British Fiction 1840-1940 with Adrienne Gavin, which will look at Transport in British Fiction from the Second World War to the present day.

-I am continuing to research, also, into the representations of child and childhood in literature.
+I am continuing to research, also, into other aspects of transport and technology in literature and also looking at the representations of child and childhood in literature.

 My other areas of specialism within my role in the Education Faculty include organizing World War One battlefields trips for students and setting up a programme of Shakespeare Drama workshops for trainee teachers and lecturers.